Erenalp06/Erenalp06/README.md

 # 💫 About Me:
-🔭 I’m currently studying at Gazi University.<br>🌱 I’m currently learning Spring Boot.<br>🏴 I am also improving myself in Unity and game making.<br>🕹️ I participated in the Academy game jam, you can view our game from my repositories.<br>💬 erenalpteksen01@gmail.com
+<span style="font-family: JetBrains Mono">🔭 I’m currently studying at Gazi University.</span>
+<br>🌱 I’m currently learning Spring Boot.<br>🏴 I am also improving myself in Unity and game making.<br>🕹️ I participated in the Academy game jam, you can view our game from my repositories.<br>💬 erenalpteksen01@gmail.com

 # 🌐 Socials: